 #5 Shopping Cart Page Test Case:

 A shopping cart is what makes an eCommerce website complete.
 And special attention there is very much recommended.
 So, the customer can swiftly select, store many items in their shopping cart, and buy them.
-Well, here’s what is very important in a shopping cart:
+Well, here are a few important things that one should consider in a shopping cart:

-- Check if all the items are their amounts are correctly displayed in the shopping cart.
+- Check if all item’s costs are correctly displayed in the shopping cart.

 - Check if the options of adding more items are working correctly.